 This is where the confrontation turned lethal.
 According to the helicopter video, Crutcher headed toward his SUV with his hands still in the air.
 “As a police officer,” said Shelby’s attorney days later, “You have to wonder – why would someone ignore commands at gunpoint to get to a certain location?”
 Suddenly, Crutcher lowered his arms, turned to face the car, and reached into the driver’s side window with his left hand.
 At that moment, Officer Shelby fired her gun at Crutcher, hitting him in the chest.
 Barely a second later, Officer Turnbough used his Taser gun to further subdue the suspect.
 Crutcher was rushed by ambulance to a local hospital, but died later that evening.
 In a subsequent interview with homicide detectives, Shelby said that it appeared Crutcher was reaching into his car to retrieve a weapon.
 “I was never so scared in my life as in that moment right then,” she remarked.
 As it turned out, there was no weapon inside the vehicle.
 Yet more to the point, Shelby had good reason to believe there was a weapon.

 There was no apparent racial motive on Officer Betty Shelby’s part.
-While Sharpton and his allies have insisted from the start that Shelby had killed Terence Crutcher because he was black, there is no evidence of that.
+While Sharpton and his allies have insisted from the start that Shelby had killed Terence Crutcher in part because he was black, there is no evidence of that.
 She did not exhibit any racial animus during the confrontation nor had she done so during previous encounters with criminal suspects.
 She shot Crutcher because she believed, rightly or wrongly, that her life was in danger.
 There was no evidence that she would have reacted differently had the suspect been white.

 Terence Crutcher was high on PCP.
 There was no question that Crutcher had a long-term problem with PCP (formally known as phencyclidine, colloquially known as “angel dust”).
 Indeed, his own father had admitted as much in a 2012 police interview.
 Police lab tests following the shooting, in fact, showed that the interior of his vehicle contained a vial of PCP.
 And an autopsy revealed traces of the drug in his system.
 Most crucially, Crutcher’s behavior that fatal evening was consistent with the clinical literature on the effects of PCP.
 Short-term markers of its use include numbness, slurred or nonexistent speech, loss of motor coordination, a false sense of invincibility and generally erratic behavior.
 All this describes Terence Crutcher.